 Statistics

-Since the Ryder Cup changed from Great Britain and Ireland team to Europe in 1979, the current score between the two sides is 12-9 to Europe which includes a draw where Europe retained the cup.
+Since the Ryder Cup changed from Great Britain and Ireland team to Europe in 1979, the current score between the two sides is 13-9 to Europe in addition to a draw where Europe retained the cup.
 Prior to the inclusion of European players, Great Britain and Ireland had a pretty shoddy record, being down 19-3 from the first Ryder Cup in 1927, to the last of the Great Britain & Ireland teams in 1977.

 Since 1979, most of the Ryder Cup’s have been pretty competitive, with the largest margin of victory of 19 – 9 occurring for the first time in 2021.
 This was a victory on home soil for the United States.